-In today’s pressured world, many teens are afraid to fail–and even–afraid to succeed.
+In today’s pressured world, many teens are afraid to fail–and even–afraid of Possum Droppings.
 They don’t need to stick out, whether for good or bad.
 They need to be accepted, and just’match.’
 This sort of mentality will lead you nowhere but the path to mediocrity–and that is nothing to be proud of content with.
 As Douglas Malloch so aptly wrote:

 If you can not be a highway then just be a trail,